Why Winning Auto Cases in Michigan Is So Challenging

 In most states, a negligent driver is responsible in tort for all of the injuries and damages they cause.
-In Michigan, if the personal injuries that are suffered as a result of a car accident are not considered sufficiently serious, a negligent driver will not be responsible for any of the injuries or damages they cause, except for the first $500.00 of vehicle damage under the Michigan mini tort law.
-As a no fault state, the insurance company of the person who causes a car accident in Michigan is only responsible for:
+In Michigan, if the personal injuries that are suffered as a result of a car accident are not considered sufficiently serious, a negligent driver will not be responsible for any of the injuries or damages they cause, except for the first $1,000.00 of vehicle damage under the Michigan mini tort law.
+As a No-Fault state, the insurance company of the person who causes a car accident in Michigan is only responsible for:

 - Non-economic loss (pain and suffering),

 - Excess economic loss over the monthly statutory maximum, and

 - Excess economic loss after the first three years of No-Fault lost wages.

 These recoveries are available only after the personal injury suffered by an automobile accident victim has been found to pass Michigan’s “threshold law.”
 The harshness of Michigan’s injury threshold law has led to increasing specialization amongst Michigan attorneys who might normally have handled car accident cases in the past.